The intermediate disorder regime for directed polymers in dimension $1+1$: -Statistics

 \end{theorem}

-\begin{proof} The proof proceeds in several steps, beginning with simple functions $g$ for the $k=1$ case and then bootstrapping to the general case via a density argument.
+\begin{pf} The proof proceeds in several steps, beginning with simple functions~$g$ for the $k=1$ case and then bootstrapping to the general case via a density argument.

-\textbf{Step 1.} Let $k=1$ and assume that $g(t,x) = \indicate{t_0 < t \leq t_1, x_0 < x \leq x_1}$.
+\textit{Step} 1.
+Let $k=1$ and assume that $g(t,x) = \mathbf{1} \{ t_0 < t \leq t_1, x_0 < x \leq x_1 \}$.
 Then

-is the sum of order $n^{3/2}(t_1 - t_0)(x_1 - x_0) + O(n)$ mean zero, variance one random variables (the $2^{\frac12}$ in front counters the cancelation of half the $\omega(i,x)$ terms through the $i \leftrightarrow x$ condition), and hence by the central limit theorem
+is the sum of order $n^{3/2}(t_1 - t_0)(x_1 - x_0) + O(n)$ mean zero, variance one random variables [the $2^{{1}/2}$ in front counters the cancelation of half the $\omega(i,x)$ terms through the $i \leftrightarrow x$ condition], and hence by the central limit theorem

-Observing that $||g||_2^2 = (t_1 - t_0)(x_1 - x_0)$, it is easy to see that $\int_0^1 \int g(t,x) W(dt \, dx)$ has the same distribution.
+Observing that $\Vert g\Vert _2^2 = (t_1 - t_0)(x_1 - x_0)$, it is easy to see that $\int_0^1 \int g(t,x) W(dt \,dx)$ has the same distribution.
 This completes the theorem in this particular case.

-\textbf{Step 2.} Still in the $k=1$ case, suppose that $g_1, \ldots, g_m$ are indicator functions for disjoint, finite area rectangles in $[0,1] \times \R$.
+\textit{Step} 2.
+Still in the $k=1$ case, suppose that $g_1, \ldots, g_m$ are indicator functions for disjoint, finite area rectangles in $[0,1] \times\R$.
 Then the variables $\S_1^n(g_l), l=1,\ldots,m$ are all independent since they are functions of distinct random variables $\omega(i,x)$.
-Moreover their individual limits $I_1(g_l)$ are also independent, since the distinct $g_l$ are orthogonal in $L^2([0,1] \times \R)$.
-Hence from step 1 and standard theory (see \cite[Chapter 1, Section 4]{billingsley}) we have the joint convergence
+Moreover their individual limits $I_1(g_l)$ are also independent, since the distinct $g_l$ are orthogonal in $L^2([0,1] \times\R)$.
+Hence from step 1 and standard theory (see \cite{billingsley}, Chapter~1, Section~4) we have the joint convergence

-\textbf{Step 3.} Recall that a vector of variables converges in law if and only if all linear combinations of its entries do (also known as the Cram\'{e}r-Wold device), so that step 2 implies that for all $\alpha_1, \ldots, \alpha_m \in \R$
+\textit{Step} 3.
+Recall that a vector of variables converges in law if and only if all linear combinations of its entries do (also known as the Cram\'{e}r--Wold device), so that step 2 implies that for all $\alpha_1, \ldots, \alpha_m \in\R$,

 However both $\S_1^n$ and the stochastic integral are linear operators, so

 Hence the theorem holds for all simple functions.